CraigWoodcock/git-workflows-guide/docs/ssh-setup.md

    - `ssh-add craig-github-ssh-key`

 10. Test Connection:
     - `cd ..` to move out .ssh folder
     - `ssh -T git@github.com`

-11. Now we can create a test folder in the directory where our github files go and then create a file to push to github..
+11. Now we can create a test folder in the directory where our github files go and then create a file to push to github.
     - `mkdir test-ssh-repo`

 12. cd into the repo and make a new file with a new line of text